onflow/flip-fest/submissions/issue-6/milestone-1/nagato1_c511/README.md

 #### I18n solution

-Based on the official Gatsby i18n sample, we have implemented a page-by-page translation function using mdx files and a sentence-by-sentence translation function using lang.json files.
+Based on the [official Gatsby i18n example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-i18n), we have implemented a page-by-page translation function using mdx files and a sentence-by-sentence translation function using `[LANG].json` files.

 ##### Using mdx based i18n

-Prepare a translation file in the form of `pagename.lang.mdx` under the `src/missions folder`.
+Prepare a translation file in the form of `[FILENAME].[LANG].mdx` under the `src/missions` folder.

 ##### Using  json based i18n

-Prepare a translation file in the form of `lang.json` under the folder `src/config/translations`.
+Prepare a translation file in the form of `[LANG].json` under the `src/config/translations` folder.

 eg.)

-ja.json
+ja.json:
 ```javascript
 {
     "subtitle": "モダンな方法で<Highlight>ブロックチェーンを学ぼう</Highlight>",